 This trope is actually examined in different ways throughout the series, and in some cases it's deconstructed most notably in Kinzo's case, since while he and Beatrice Castiglioni were deeply in love, his love for her combined with her Death by Childbirth drove him to sexually abuse their daughter just because she so closely resembled her mother.

-Present Day Past - Internet as presented in Umineko would seem plausible if we talked about 2012.
+Present Day Past: Internet as presented in Umineko would seem plausible if the story were at least set somewhere in the 21st century.
 In 1998, though?
 It wasn't big to the point of having millions of people posting theories about the Rokkenjima incident.

 The entire plot is a sort of variation.
 Battler must accept magic's existence or blame one of his close relatives.
 As Beatrice gleefully points out several times.
 He has big qualms with both.

-Servant Race - Furniture is apparently this.
-Later subverted, since not only is it implied that many of the furniture characters are really Imaginary Friends, but as the series goes on it becomes more apparent that whenever Shannon and Kanon use the word "furniture" it doesn't actually refer to their social status; rather, it refers to how Yasu believes that his/her damaged body that is "unable to love" makes him/her less than human.
+Servant Race: Furniture is apparently this.
+Later subverted, since not only is it implied that many of the furniture characters are really Imaginary Friends, but as the series goes on it becomes more apparent that whenever Shannon and Kanon use the word "furniture" it doesn't actually refer to their race or social status; rather, it refers to how Sayo Yasuda believes that his/her damaged body which is "unable to love" makes him/her less than human.

-Sex Equals Love - One of Yasu's issues and part of his/her confusion.
-Because of what is implied to be Yasu's mutilated sexual organs, s/he is unable to have sex and is afraid that the his/her other selves' love interests (Battler, George and Jessica) will view him/her as a "filthy maggot" if s/he reveals the truth.
-The series never comments upon whether Yasu is right or not, but the point is that those feelings exist and it's a major factor in Yasu's self-hatred.
+Sex Equals Love: One of Sayo Yasuda's issues and part of his/her confusion.
+Because of what is implied to be Sayo's mutilated sexual organs, s/he is unable to have sex and is afraid that the his/her other selves' love interests (Battler, George and Jessica) will view him/her as a "filthy maggot" if s/he reveals the truth.
+The series never comments upon whether Sayo is right or not, but the point is that those feelings exist and it's a major factor in Sayo's self-hatred.